Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/03_Decision Trees.md

  2. Regression trees

 ### Classification Trees
-In the case of a decision tree for classiﬁcation, namely, a classiﬁcationtree, the goodness of a split is quantiﬁed by an impurity measure.A split is pure if after the split, for all branches, all the instances choosing a branch belong to the same class.
+In the case of a decision tree for classiﬁcation, the goodness of a split is quantiﬁed by an impurity measure.A split is pure if after the split, for all branches, all the instances choosing a branch belong to the same class.
 There are multiple functions which can be used to quatify the impurity.

 ##### 1. Entropy
 Entropy is a measure of impurity or disorder in a set of data.
 It is commonly used in decision tree algorithms, such as ID3 (Iterative Dichotomiser 3), C4.5, and CART (Classification and Regression Trees), to determine the best feature to split the data at each node.